infiniteluke/actualplaid/README.md

     ls               List currently syncing accounts
-    import           Sync bank accounts to Actual Budget --account, -a   The account to import, ex: --account="My Checking" --since, -s     The start date after which transactions should be imported, format: yyyy-MM-dd, ex: --since=2020-05-28 config           Print the location of actualplaid the config file --version        Print the version of actualplaid being used
+    import           Sync bank accounts to Actual Budget --account, -a   The account to import, ex: --account="My Checking" --since, -s     The start date after which transactions should be imported.
+Defaults to last import date, format: yyyy-MM-dd, ex: --since=2020-05-28 config           Print the location of actualplaid the config file --version        Print the version of actualplaid being used